 NR/DM E. Martin/Nalcor Asst.
-Sec/EPC AG Deputy Clerk File Certified to be a true copy of a Minute of a Meeting of the Committee of the Executive Council of Newfoundland and Labrador approved by His Honour the Lieutenant-Governor on
+Sec/EPC AG Deputy Clerk File Appendix 1 Page 18 of 21

+Certified to be a true copy of a Minute of a Meeting of the Committee of the Executive Council of Newfoundland and Labrador approved by His Honour the Lieutenant-Governor on